 c.
-Institutional Approval:
+Institutional Approval

-Projects with a total cost less than \$1M, which are to be funded entirely with university cash, private gifts, or grant funds.
+- Projects with a total cost less than \$1M, which are to be funded entirely with university cash, private gifts, or grant funds. - 3.
+How to Submit Your Project Information for Approval: Projects requiring Regents' approval (CIP and SFCP) should be submitted on an excel spreadsheet AND in briefing paper format.

-1/ PLEASE NOTE: State law requires contracts for any projects that include MCCBL (GO Bond) money-even if it is just a portion of funding-be approved by the Board of Public Works, regardless of size (MD Code, Finance and Procurement Article Section 8-301).
-If you let a contract_without it, you will have to use your own money and it is NOT possible to go to the BPW for reimbursement.
-Please remember this as you prepare project schedules.

-3. How to Submit Your Project Information for Approval

-Projects requiring Regents' approval (CIP and SFCP) should be submitted on an excel spreadsheet AND in briefing paper format.
 Samples of each are available on the USM-Capital Planning webpage for reference.
 Please remember that the CIP and SFCP forms are not interchangeable.
 Information about projects qualifying for Vice Chancellor approval only should be submitted using the "special" Request for Internal Approval for an Institutionally Funded Project Between \$1M and \$5M.
-Completed and blank forms are available on the USM-Capital Planning webpage for reference.

-4. Scope of Approval: For both the State CIP and the SFCP budgets, which require Regents' action, approval is only granted for the asking year request.
+Completed and blank forms are available on the USM-Capital Planning webpage for reference. - 4.
+Scope of Approval: For both the State CIP and the SFCP budgets, which require Regents' action, approval is only granted for the asking year request.
 Projected out-year funding must be requested and approved as it comes up in each subsequent asking year and in subsequent budget cycle(s).

-For SFCP projects in the \$1M to \$5M threshold and which are funded entirely with cash, approval is granted by the Vice Chancellor for Administration and Finance for the total project cost, as delineated in the "request for approval" form submitted through the Office of Capital Planning.
+For SFCP projects in the \$1M to \$5M threshold and which are funded entirely with cash, approval is considered and granted by the Vice Chancellor for Administration and Finance for the total project cost, as delineated in the "request for approval" form submitted through the Office of Capital Planning.